St Day: Industrial history

-Social
+Annual events

-St Day Feast occurs during the summer within the village, it consists in part, two formal street dances similar to that in Helston.
-The children's dance involves the children of St Day and Carharrack Primary School.
+St Day Feast takes place during the summer in the village and includes, among other things, two formal street dances reminiscent of those in Helston.
+One of the dances is specifically for children and involves the participation of students from St Day and Carharrack Primary School.

+Sport

 A St Day mine site has been used for short-oval stock car racing for many years.
-Stock car drivers from Cornwall have won 11 World Championships.
+Stock car drivers from Cornwall have won eleven World Championships.

+Cornish wrestling

+There were many Cornish wrestling tournaments for prizes during the 1800s and 1900s, including feast day.
+Tournaments were held at various venues including the: